-Prague Castle (Pražský hrad) is one of the most visited and most important spots in the entire city; undoubtedly the jewel of the Czech capital.
+Prague Castle is one of the most visited and most important spots in the entire city, undoubtedly the jewel of the Czech capital.
 The Castle is an ancient symbol of Czech lands and was most likely founded around the year 880 by Prince Bořivoj.
-The Castle itself is like a small town, and according to the Guinness Book of World Records it is the largest coherent castle complex in the world.
+The Castle itself is like a small town, and according to the Guinness Book of World Records, it is the largest coherent castle complex in the world.
+There are over 500 rooms, while some rooms are used as offices, representative halls, museums and exhibitions.
 It covers an area of 70,000 square metres and is still in use today.

 One of the main sights attracting tourists is St Vitus Cathedral.
 This building dates to the 14th century and is constructed in a Gothic style, adorned with gargoyles.
 Inside the cathedral, visitors are treated to elaborate tombs, and you can even climb to the top of the bell tower, which is the tallest spot in the Castle and allows beautiful views of the entire city.
 The cathedral has side-chapels, the most remarkable of which is the Chapel of St Wenceslas with its walls of polished semi-precious stones.